 Consideration must be given to both wave height and wave period when evaluating sea state and the effectiveness of spill response options.
 Short-period waves or chop has a greater effect than long-period swells.
 While personnel safety is the primary consideration, a response that is ongoing and working may continue to be effective in long-period swells up to a Sea State 5 up to about 10 ft (3 m) in height correlated to a Beaufort Wind Force 6 (22 to 27 knots).
+Based upon measurements collected by Shell for the years 1980, 1982, and 1983, winds exceeding 22 knots occurred approximately 17 percent of the time.
 The effects wind speed and open water fetch on sea state are dampened with the onset of ice in November.
 Table H.6-1 summarizes the relationship between the Beaufort Wind Force, sea state, and wind and wave conditions.